comsystan/comsystanj/description/Description2DImage.md

 - FFT windowing can be set

 ### Box counting dimension
-- Fractal dimension is computed with box counting
+- Fractal dimension with box counting
 - 8-bit binary or grey images
 - Binary [0, >0] counting or DBC and RDBC
 - Raster box scanning